Gregory Michael Aymond: Abortion and contraception

 Aymond was one of more than 80 American bishops who wrote to the University of Notre Dame in South Bend, Indiana, to protest its award of an honorary degree to President Barack Obama due to his support of abortion rights for women and embryonic stem cell research.

-In October 2007, Aymond objected to the scheduled appearance of dissident Catholic theologian Reverend Charles Curran at St. Edward University in South Austin.
+In October 2007, Aymond objected to the scheduled appearance of a dissident Catholic theologian, the Reverend Charles Curran, at St. Edward's University in South Austin, Texas.
 Curran is a priest whose Catholic theologian title was stripped by the Vatican because he openly condemned the church's teachings against abortion rights for women, artificial birth control, and human sexuality.
-St. Edward ignored Aymond's directive and went ahead with the event.
+St. Edward's ignored Aymond's directive and went ahead with the event.

 Gay rights

-Aymond also believes that homosexuals should remain celibate.
+Aymond believes that homosexuals should remain celibate.

 In June 2013, Aymond issued a statement of regret that his predecessor, Archbishop Philip Hannan, and the local church leadership ignored the 1973 arson attack on a gay bar in New Orleans that killed 32 people.
 Aymond wrote to Time magazine that In retrospect, if we did not release a statement we should have to be in solidarity with the victims and their families ...
 The church does not condone violence and hatred.
 If we did not extend our care and condolences, I deeply apologize.